 The skill of writing enables children to communicate with others while sharing their knowledge and ideas.
 It encourages expression and higher order thinking skills.
-At St Andrew’s C of E Primary School, we aim to create a culture of writing in our school ensures our children are given the best opportunities to build their capacity and confidence in writing.
+At St Andrew’s C of E Primary School, we aim to create a culture of writing in our school that ensures our children are given the best opportunities to build their capacity and confidence in writing.
 By creating a stimulating environment, a broad and balanced curriculum and valuing the writing process, we provide all pupils with an inspiring and supportive writing curriculum which will allows learners to recognise their full potential and develop their: English skills, creativity, inquiry, confidence and independence.

 In Foundation Stage 1 and 2, the learning of writing follows the Early Years Foundation Stages Framework.
 Children are given opportunities to extend their understanding of language learning through play and investigation, developing their characteristics of learning.